 PATH: PATH (Personal Action Towards Health) is an evidence-based, chronic disease self-management workshop designed to have participants self-monitor and change behaviors relating to an individual’s chronic health conditions.
 Registration is limited to the first 15 participants.
 Click here for information on the next DAAA PATH workshop.
 Click here for a link to the MiPATH.org website for a listing of all PATH workshops in Michigan by county.
 Michigan Partners on the Path (MI Path)

-ENHANCEFITNESS: EnhanceFitness is an evidence-based fitness program designed for older adults that combines strength training, flexibility, and cardiovascular conditioning.
-For a schedule of classes click here.
+ENHANCE FITNESS: EnhanceFitness is an evidence-based fitness program designed for older adults that combines strength training, flexibility, and cardiovascular conditioning.
+For information about program sites click here.